Rajawali/Rajawali/README.md

 `mavenCentral()` for releases, and `maven { url "https://oss.sonatype.org/content/repositories/snapshots/" }` for snapshots.

 Alternatively, if you checkout Rajawali via GIT, you can run `gradle assembleRelease uploadArchives` (or simply add a Gralde launch config to Android Studio for the `assembleRelease` and `uploadArchives` tasks).
 This will deploy to your local maven ropository.
-Consuming apps should have `mavenLocal()` in their repository list and add `compile 'org.rajawali3d:rajawali:1.0.0-SNAPSHOT@aar` to their dependencies.
+Consuming apps should have `mavenLocal()` in their repository list and add `implementation 'org.rajawali3d:rajawali:1.0.0-SNAPSHOT@aar` to their dependencies.

 ## Rajawali Examples On The Market